 - Seek planning and implementation processes that focus on those who have often been left out of traditional economic development strategies.

-CERF Regions and Current Timeline
+CERF Region and Current Timeline

-The Sacramento Region includes the following eight counties: Colusa, El Dorado, Nevada, Placer, Sacramento, Sutter, Yolo, and Yuba Counties.
+The Sacramento region includes the following eight counties: Colusa, El Dorado, Nevada, Placer, Sacramento, Sutter, Yolo, and Yuba Counties.

 Outreach and Engagement:

-Preparing for the Planning Phase:
+Launching the Planning Phase:

 Providing feedback to state agencies:

 - Submitting public comment and other feedback on CERF timelines, deliverables, and guidelines

 - Staying engaged with the Employment Development Department (EDD) and the Governor’s Office of Business and Economic Development (GO-Biz) around our region’s needs.